2600hz/kazoo/doc/engineering/coding_standards.md

 As much as possible, make all of your comments positive and oriented to improving the code.
 Relate comments to local standards, program specs, increased performance, etc.

-MR: Always think about security; think twice when deciding to hardcode something that can be different in other regions/countries;
+MR: Always think about security; think twice when deciding to hard-code something that can be different in other regions/countries;

 ### Hold 2600Hz Accountable

 These are the standards that we set to ourselves as well as our partners.
-As we push and the demands grow it is easy to forget some of these points in favour of speed or agility.
+As we push and the demands grow it is easy to forget some of these points in favor of speed or agility.
 Occasional slips are marginally acceptable but we need to hold all those involved to the same standard.
 If you see us not adhering to these guidelines call us out on it!
 We welcome productive criticism!